Jul 02, 2021

 Mathias Machado T'09, Director of Career Services and Resources

-When applying to Tuck as a prospective student and when applying to internships and jobs as a current student, your goal is to have a concise and compelling resume that represents your work output, skills, interests, and community involvement.
+When submitting an application, your goal is to have a concise and compelling resume that represents your work output, skills, interests, and community involvement.
 A well-crafted resume highlights specific meaningful aspects of your experience to others.
 This guide is an introduction to resume writing and formatting principles.
 The goal is to help you translate your past experience into future goals, using the resume as a vehicle.

 Experience.
 This should take up the bulk of your resume.
 Approach this section as an opportunity to showcase results and accomplishments from your career to-date.